krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 be more accurate for QCRAM.

 ## Co-ordinated Packetization
-In {{overview-hol-avoidance}} case 3, an exception exists when the representation of `HA[i]` and `HB[j]` are delivered within the same transport packet.
+In {{overview-hol-avoidance}}, an exception exists when the representation of `HA[i]` and `HB[j]` are delivered within the same transport packet.
 If so, there is no risk of HoL blocking and using an indexed representation is strictly better than using a literal.
 An implementation could exploit this exception by employing co-ordination between QCRAM compression and QUIC transport packetization.

 # Security Considerations